 The award is given to a distinguished individual who has demonstrated excellence in statistical consulting or developed and contributed new methods, software, or ways of thinking that improve statistical practice in general.

 The award recipient is responsible for providing a current photograph and general personal information the year the award is presented.
 The American Statistical Association uses this information to publicize the award and prepare the check and certificate.

-Please send the completed nomination form, along with a CV and nomination letter in support of the nominee, via email to email@example.com or mail to the American Statistical Association, ATTN: Award Nominations, 732 N. Washington Street, Alexandria, VA 22314.
+Send the completed nomination form, along with a CV and nomination letter in support of the nominee, to firstname.lastname@example.org or the American Statistical Association, attention Awards Nominations, 732 N. Washington Street, Alexandria, VA 22314.